 But even then there are still serious problems, because it says that as long as a government follows natural law, it may prevent itself from being replaced.
 And since there’s not universal agreement on what natural law even means, this leaves us with the crappy situation we have now, where governments slowly get worse and worse until somebody overthrows them, frequently forming an even worse government or leaving a failed state.

-Fortunately, a 19th century lawyer named Lysander Spooner gave us a solution to all these problems in his essay No Treason: Voluntarism.
-He basically said the US government couldn’t have it both ways: either the Revolutionary War was illegal and treasonous, making the Constitution and therefore the government carry no moral authority, or the secession of the Confederacy wasn’t, and the government couldn’t prosecute Confederate soldiers for treason.
+Fortunately, a nineteenth century lawyer named Lysander Spooner gave us a solution to all these problems in his essay No Treason: Voluntarism.
+He basically said the US government couldn’t have it both ways: Either the Revolutionary War was illegal and treasonous, making the Constitution and therefore the government carry no moral authority, or the secession of the Confederacy wasn’t, and the government couldn’t prosecute Confederate soldiers for treason.

 Spooner argued that the Constitution wasn’t binding upon anyone who didn’t personally sign it, and that even someone who had somehow consented to it since then could withdraw their consent at any time.
 Spooner did feel there was such a thing as treason, but that it required using special privileges gained by pretending to consent to state authority against the state.
 The Confederate soldiers didn’t commit treason because the Confederacy declared its independence before engaging in any acts against the Union.
 Read the essay; it’s short, and I’m certainly not doing it justice here.